All Episodes

 Yes.

-Oh, instead of trying to do the thing or a Greta where you know uh Palestinian liberation and climate emergency are the same thing.
+So presumably she would care about solving English problems instead of trying to do the thing where, you know, Palestinian liberation and climate emergency are the same thing.

-But this are connected, it's all connected.
+But this are connected.

-But this is the point, though, you know, you just because you're like right, you're you're being put into the government of Great Britain doesn't mean that the natural bias and sentiments towards the certain community disappears.
+You know, just because you're like, right, you're being put into the government of Great Britain doesn't mean that the natural bias and sentiments towards the certain community disappears.

-This doesn't go away, and it informs everything she does as she tells us.
+This doesn't go away and it informs everything she does, as she tells us.

 Well, here she is commenting about English flags.